-This site consists of a flat surface of exposed bedrock and is easy accessible.
-The site has one major inconvenience, i.e. the snow surface surrounding the site is an erosional surface (with a lot of sastrugi).
+This site consists of a flat surface of exposed bedrock and is easily accessible.
+The site has one major disadvantage, i.e. the snow surface surrounding the site is an erosional surface (with a lot of sastrugi).
 The latter hampers the use of snow for water production.
-The erosional surface also points to major action of katabatic winds and wind gusts in particular.
+The erosional surface also suggests major action of katabatic winds and wind gusts in particular.